 By: Jessica Lozada and Cabrini Merclean

-Embracing Protective Factors
+Embracing Protective Factors to Improve Father Engagement

 In the summer of 2016, the Center adopted the Strengthening Families Framework in an effort to enhance protective factors in families.
 The Framework, developed by the Center for the Study of Social Policy, supports families by identifying their strengths, increasing their social connections and reducing the likelihood of child abuse and neglect.
 The Framework focuses on five areas: strengthening parental resilience, building families’ social connections, increasing knowledge of parenting and child development, ensuring families have access to concrete supports in times of need, and expanding the social and emotional competence of children.
 As part of our efforts to embrace this strength-based approach, the Center completed a lengthy assessment to identify the areas in which we could increase our capacity for strength building and highlight opportunities for growth.

 As we incorporated the protective factors in our daily work, we knew that opportunities existed to improve our model to better align with the Framework, specifically regarding our engagement with fathers.
 We realized that most of our interactions with families occurred with the child’s mother or female guardian.
 In an effort to address the importance of engaging, supporting and bringing awareness to the significance of the impact fathers have on the development of their children, we formed a parental resilience work group to focus on fatherhood engagement.

 The work group decided it would be beneficial to learn more about fatherhood involvement in our population.
 For our first step, we conducted an assessment to determine how many fathers were actually involved with the children and families we work with.
 As a group, most of us assumed that there were not many fathers present or involved.
 We hoped to discover whether that was true and identify opportunities to engage fathers moving forward.